JanHerca/urantiapedia/output/wikijs/article/David_Kantor/Spiritual_Faith_Incertainty_and_Cosmic_Citizenship.md

 > Partial, incomplete, and evolving intellects would be helpless in the master universe, would be unable to form the first rational thought pattern, were it not for the innate ability of all mind, high or low, to form a universe frame in which to think.
 If mind cannot fathom conclusions, if it cannot penetrate to true origins, then will such mind unfailingly postulate conclusions and invent origins that it may have a means of logical thought within the frame of these mind-created postulates.
 And while such universe frames for creature thought are indispensable to rational intellectual operations, they are, without exception, erroneous to a greater or lesser degree.
 >
 > Conceptual frames of the universe are only relatively true; they are serviceable scaffolding which must eventually give way before the expansions of enlarging cosmic comprehension.
 The understandings of truth, beauty, and goodness, morality, ethics, duty, love, divinity, origin, existence, purpose, destiny, time, space, even Deity, are only relatively true....Man must think in a mortal universe frame, but that does not mean that he cannot envision other and higher frames within which thought can take place.
-[115:1.1-2](/en/The_Urantia_Book/115#p1_1)
+[UB 115:1.1-2](/en/The_Urantia_Book/115#p1_1)

 The ascent through the psychic circles involves moving through a series of universe frames.
 We live within each one for a season, learning and growing.
 These are paradigms, frames of reference constructed of meanings and values.
 But sooner or later there comes a breakdown of our conceptual scaffolding, our universe frame, and we must move on to a more expanded one within which we may experience further growth.